giuseppe-gio/Flask-Airbnb-Clone/README.md

 # Flask-Airbnb-Clone
-Airbnb clone that shows real listings via a pythone web scaper
+Airbnb clone that shows real listings via a python web scaper

 * CURRENTLY WORKING ON A COMPLETE HTML RESPONSIVE REVAMP